-The XR16C2550 (2550) integrates the functions of two 16C550 Universal Asynchrounous Receiver and Transmitter (UART).
-Each UART is independently controlled having its own set of device configuration registers.
-The 2550 provides serial asynchronous receive data synchronization, parallel-to-serial and serial-toparallel data conversions for both the transmitter and receiver sections.
+The 2552 provides serial asynchronous receive data synchronization, parallel-to-serial and serial-to-parallel data conversions for both the transmitter and receiver sections.
 These functions are necessary for converting the serial data stream into parallel data that is required with digital data systems.
 Synchronization for the serial data stream is accomplished by adding start and stops bits to the transmit data to form a data character (character orientated protocol).
 Data integrity is ensured by attaching a parity bit to the data character.
 The parity bit is checked by the receiver for any transmission bit errors.
 The electronic circuitry to provide all these functions is fairly complex especially when manufactured on a single integrated silicon chip.
-The 2550 represents such an integration with greatly enhanced features.
-The 2550 is fabricated with an advanced CMOS process.
+The 2552 represents such an integration with greatly enhanced features.
+The 2552 is fabricated with an advanced CMOS process.

-The 2550 is an upward solution that provides a dual UART capability with 16 bytes of transmit and receive FIFO memory, instead of none in the 16C2450.
-The 2550 is designed to work with high speed modems and shared network environments, that require fast data processing time.
-Increased performance is realized in the 2550 by the transmit and receive FIFO's.
+The 2552 is an upward solution that provides a dual UART capability with 16 bytes of transmit and receive FIFO memory, instead of none in the 16C2450.
+The 2552 is designed to work with high speed modems and shared network environments, that require fast data processing time.
+Increased performance is realized in the 2552 by the transmit and receive FIFO's.
 This allows the external processor to handle more networking tasks within a given time.
 For example, the ST16C2450 without a receive FIFO, will require unloading of the RHR in 93 microseconds (This example uses a character length of 11 bits, including start/stop bits at 115.2 Kbps).
 This means the external CPU will have to service the receive FIFO less than every 100 microseconds.
-However with the 16 byte FIFO in the 2550, the data buffer will not require unloading/loading for 1.53 ms. This increases the service interval giving the external CPU additional time for other applications and reducing the overall UART interrupt servicing time.
+However with the 16 byte FIFO in the 2552, the data buffer will not require unloading/loading for 1.53 ms. This increases the service interval giving the external CPU additional time for other applications and reducing the overall UART interrupt servicing time.
 In addition, the 4 selectable receive FIFO trigger interrupt levels is uniquely provided for maximum data throughput performance especially when operating in a multi-channel environment.
 The FIFO memory greatly reduces the bandwidth requirement of the external controlling CPU, increases performance, and reduces power consumption.

-The 2550 is capable of operation up to 4 Mbps with a 64 MHz external clock.
+The 2552 is capable of operation up to 4 Mbps with a 64 MHz clock.
 With a crystal or external clock input of 14.7456 MHz the user can select data rates up to 921.6 Kbps.

-The rich feature set of the 2550 is available through internal registers.
+The rich feature set of the 2552 is available through internal registers.
 Selectable receive FIFO trigger levels, selectable TX and RX baud rates, and modem interface controls are all standard features.
-Following a power on reset or an external reset, the 2550 is software compatible with the previous generation, ST16C2450.
+Following a power on reset or an external reset, the 2552 is software compatible with the 16L2752 and 16C2852.